msg-store/msg-store/msg-store-http-server/README.md

 # msg-store-http-server
-An http server to expose the msg-store API broader applications
+An http server to expose the msg-store API for broader applications

 # Getting Started
 ```bash